Sources of Irreproducibility in Machine Learning: A Review: Documentation Factors

 \section{Documentation Factors}

-Documentation factors are related to whether the original investigators share enough information about their experiment for third parties to reproduce the results.
-This means documenting the factors listed above.
-Additional factors include: \begin{description}
+Documentation factors are related to how well an experiment is documented, which means \textit{ideally} documenting all the choices mentioned above, which can be impractical.

-\item \textbf{Readability} The readability of papers influences whether it is possible to reproduce results.
+\textbf{Readability} The readability of papers influences whether it is possible to reproduce results.
 Mathiness could lead to reduced readability \cite{lipton_2018}.
 Gundersen and Kjensmo \shortcite{gundersen_2018} found that a large degree of papers only implicitly state what research questions they answer (94\%), which problems that they seek to solve (53\%), and what the objective (goal) of conducting the research is (78\%).
 Only 5\% of the papers explicitly states the hypothesis and 54\% contain pseudo-code.
-Raff \shortcite{raff_2019} found that number of tables, readability, specification of hyperparameters, pseudo-code, number of equations and compute needed to run the experiment correlated strongly with reproducibility.
+Raff \shortcite{raff_2019} found that number of tables, readability, specification of hyperparameters, pseudo-code, number of equations and compute needed to run the experiment correlated strongly with reproducibility. \textit{Readability could affect the outcome, analysis and interpretation.}

-\item \textbf{Experiment design details} Under-specification of the metrics used to report results and misspecification or under-specification of the model or training procedure might lead to the wrong conclusions \cite{pineau_2021}.
+\textbf{Experiment design details} Under-specification of the metrics used to report results and misspecification or under-specification of the model or training procedure might lead to the wrong conclusions \cite{pineau_2021}. \textit{Documentation that lacks experiment details could affect outcomes, analyses and interpretations.}

-\item \textbf{Workflow} The exact steps taken and their order when conducting the empirical machine learning studies will affect the outcome \cite{gundersen_2021a}, especially when they become more complex \cite{rupprecht_2020}.
-Missing documentation of steps could also affect the reproducibility.
-Kurach et al. \shortcite{kurach_2018} found that whether data was augmented was not specified, even when it was.
+\textbf{Workflow} The exact steps taken and their order when conducting the empirical machine learning studies will affect the outcome \cite{gundersen_2021a}, especially when they become more complex \cite{rupprecht_2020}.
+Missing documentation of steps could also affect the reproducibility. \citet{kurach_2018} found that data augmentation was not specified, even when data had been augmented. \textit{Not specifying the workflow properly could lead to different outcomes.}